 Click Here for tab for Cornelia Street

-While at first glance the song might seem electronically driven there is still a clearly discernible chord progression that you can follow on the guitar.
-Because you are playing a section that wasn’t present in the studio recording you are free to strum and interpret the song how you wish, the video tab will have a good guide if you are not sure.
+At first glance, the song might seem electronically driven, but there is still a clearly discernible chord progression that you can follow on the guitar.
+Because you are playing a section that wasn’t present in the studio recording, you are free to strum and interpret the song how you wish.
+The video tab will have a good guide if you’re not sure.

 Click Here for tab for Cruel Summer

-This song was famously made in collaboration with St. Vincent who the guitarists will know for her signature Sterling by Musicman series guitar.
-The single marries a range of styles leaning towards more of an electronic and synthesized sound.
+This song was famously made in collaboration with St. Vincent, who guitarists will know for her signature Sterling by Music Man series guitar.
+The single marries a range of styles, leaning towards more of an electronic and synthesized sound.
 The song details some of Taylor’s struggles with being in the public spotlight while dealing with an uncertain romantic relationship.

-This song was written in collaboration with the world famous acoustic singer/songwriter Ed Sheeran to create a wonderful acoustic folk-pop ballad.
-Although the song got middling reviews from critics, this is largely due to high expectations from such stellar musicians, and the single still charted in the US and UK.
+This song was written in collaboration with the world-famous acoustic singer/songwriter Ed Sheeran to create a wonderful acoustic folk-pop ballad.
+Although the song got middling reviews from critics, this is largely due to high expectations from such stellar musicians.
+The single still charted in the US and UK.

 Click Here for tab for Gorgeous

-One of the more unique and quirky synth-pop songs from Taylor which took some fans aback because of how different from her other music this sounds.
-But the closer you listen the more you will realize it still follows all the same beats of a classic Taylor song including chord progression and hooks.
+One of the more unique and quirky synth-pop songs from Taylor, which took some fans aback because of how different from her other music it sounds.
+But the closer you listen, the more you will realize it still follows all the same beats of a classic Taylor song, including chord progression and hooks.

 I Don’t Wanna Live Forever